mahjongg2/ZX81plus38/README.md

 ZX81plus38.kicad_sch
 hopefully that was the last update

-No it wasn't, as it turned out that CO2 and CO3 had a misleading schematic symbol, that caused me to use the wrong pin, as it was the signals were connected to the RING of the jackplug, not the TIP,(Of the Tip/Ring/Sleeve or TRS connecvtions) so I corrected that so now audio comes out, and goes into, onto the TIP connection (as is normal for mono audio), also I corrected values for C7, C8, and R59, and these corrections are in the new schematic, the BOM and the component overview drawing, all corrected files were replaced (except for the KiCad files).
-All still count as revision 1.9.
+No it wasn't, as it turned out that CO2 and CO3 had a misleading schematic symbol, that caused me to use the wrong pin, as it was the signals were connected to the RING of the jackplug, not the TIP,(Of the Tip/Ring/Sleeve or TRS connecvtions) so I corrected that so now audio comes out, and goes into, onto the TIP connection (as is normal for mono audio), also I corrected values for C7, C8, and R59, and these corrections are in the new schematic, the BOM and the component overview drawing, all corrected files were replaced even the KiCad files.

 KEYBOARD PCB